Keeping the brood entertained while keeping an eye on the budget? It’s a cinch with this handy list.

 Treasure the museums

-Many of Melbourne’s iconic museums and galleries offer free entry for permanent exhibitions: in town, head to the NGV, Melbourne Museum – especially to their new Children’s Gallery – and ACMI.
+Many of Melbourne’s iconic museums and galleries offer free entry for permanent exhibitions: in town, head to the NGV, ACMI and Melbourne Museum.
+At the latter, kids can get close to creepy-crawlies at the Bugs Alive! exhibit or see animated recreations in the Dinosaur Walk (entry is free for under 16s and $15 for adults).
+There’s also a large interactive Children’s Gallery play area for the easily distracted under-fives.
 For something further afield, take a daytrip to the RAAF Museum at Point Cook.

 Melbourne has a panoply of premium playgrounds to choose from; we like Central Gardens in Hawthorn, Yarra Glen Adventure Playground at McKenzie Reserve, Woodend Children’s Park, St Kilda Adventure Playground and the CBD’s only playground, Birrarung Marr, next to ArtPlay.